List of Progress missions: Flights to Salyut 7

 Kosmos 1669 is the only Progress spacecraft to have received a Kosmos designation, which is usually reserved for the military, experimental and failed spacecraft.

 Veteran enthusiast Robert Christy suggests this may have been an error due to confusion with a TKS spacecraft which later became Kosmos 1686.
 Astronautix.com suggests that the spacecraft may have gone out of control shortly after launch, but then been recovered after the Kosmos designation had been applied.
 Alternatively, it could have been given the designation as it was used to test modifications that would be used on future Progress missions.
 Some news agencies reported that it was a free-flying Progress-derived spacecraft, or that it was a new type of spacecraft derived from the Progress.

 Flights to Mir

 The small capsule called Raduga was used for recovery of materials from the Mir station.

 Flights to ISS

 Currently, resupply missions often use the Russian Progress spacecraft.
 As of 2020, Progress spacecraft have flown most of the uncrewed missions to the ISS.

 Missions

 Current spaceflights

 This is a list of current spaceflights to the International Space Station.

-Future spaceflights

-Scheduled future flights as of September 2021.

-Italics number entries are from secondary sources (Progress MS schedule), not on main launch manifests.